39 Frederick Street,

-In the 1940’s the State Theater was operated by Warner Bros.
+In the 1940’s the State Theatre was operated by Warner Bros.
 Circuit Management Corp.
-By 1957 the State Theatre was operated by William Goldman Theaters Inc. In 1961, the ticket booth from the Park (aka Hanover Opera Theater) was installed, the original seats were replaced with new seats, the auditorium’s walls were covered with sound proofing fabric, and the theater was renamed Hanover Theater.
+From 1950 the State Theatre was operated by William Goldman Theaters Inc. who closed the theatre on February 1, 1965.
+It became a teen club & performance space.
+It was given a lavish makeover in 1965 when the ticket booth from the Park Theatre (aka Hanover Opera Theater) was installed, the original seats were replaced with new seats, the auditorium’s walls were covered with sound proofing fabric, and the theatre was renamed Hanover Theatre, again operated by William Goldman Theaters Inc. opening on May 14, 1965 with Richard Widmark in “Cheyenne Autumn”.
+It was sold to Fox Theatres (Reading PA) and was closed on August 30, 1984.

-In December 1986, the theater closed and was sold to antique dealers.
-Purchased in October 2007 by a private group of individuals who are planning to restore and reopen the theater as a performing arts center.
+It was sold to antique dealers.
+Purchased in October 2007 by a private group of individuals who were planning to restore and reopen the theatre as a performing arts center.
+Sadly this never happened and the theatre building sits vacant and ‘For Sale’ in 2019.

 Just login to your account and subscribe to this theater.